Career Definition for a Sports Management Professional

 Athletic trainers identify, treat and help to prevent bone and muscle damage or injuries, and may be employed by professional sports teams.
 Individuals affected by chronic illnesses or who are interested in pursuing a regular fitness program may seek out an exercise physiologist.
 Candidates with a 4-year degree may qualify for an entry-level position; aspiring athletic trainers will most likely need a state-issued certification or license.
-In May 2012, athletic trainers and exercise physiologists earned corresponding median salaries of $42,090 and $44,770 a year, as reported by the BLS.
-Through 2022, athletic trainers and exercise physiologists can expect a 19%, or faster-than-average, growth in jobs nationwide, according to the BLS (www.bls.gov).
+In May 2017, athletic trainers and exercise physiologists earned corresponding median salaries of $46,630 and $49,090 a year, as reported by the BLS.
+Through 2026, athletic trainers can expect a 23%, or faster-than-average, growth in jobs nationwide, while physiologists jobs will grow by 13%, according to the BLS (www.bls.gov).

 Coaches and Scouts

 Coaches and scouts train and recruit amateur, college-based or professional athletes.
 A bachelor's degree in physical education, sports science or a closely related major is usually required to obtain a coaching or scouting job, along with experience or knowledge of a particular game.
-As reported by the BLS, coaches and scouts who were employed in their fields in May 2012 were paid median annual wages of $28,360, with those working at postsecondary schools earning $39,960 a year.
-Employment opportunities for both coaches and scouts are projected to increase at a faster-than-average rate between 2012 and 2022 (www.bls.gov).
+As reported by the BLS, coaches and scouts who were employed in their fields in May 2017 were paid median annual wages of $32,270.
+Employment opportunities for both coaches and scouts are projected to increase at a rate of 13% between 2016 and 2026 (www.bls.gov).